 Once you’ve formulated the problem into words, you can start to come up with solutions and ideas — which brings us onto stage three.

 With a solid understanding of your users and a clear problem statement in mind, it’s time to start working on potential solutions.
 The third phase in the Design Thinking process is where the creativity happens, and it’s crucial to point out that the ideation stage is a judgement-free zone!
 Designers will hold ideation sessions in order to come up with as many new angles and ideas as possible.
 There are many different types of ideation technique that designers might use, from brainstorming and mindmapping to bodystorming (roleplay scenarios) and provocation — an extreme lateral-thinking technique that gets the designer to challenge established beliefs and explore new options and alternatives.
 Towards the end of the ideation phase, you’ll narrow it down to a few ideas with which to move forward.
+You can learn about all the most important ideation techniques here.

 The fourth step in the Design Thinking process is all about experimentation and turning ideas into tangible products.
 A prototype is basically a scaled-down version of the product which incorporates the potential solutions identified in the previous stages.
 This step is key in putting each solution to the test and highlighting any constraints and flaws.
 Throughout the prototype stage, the proposed solutions may be accepted, improved, redesigned or rejected depending on how they fare in prototype form.